npanuhin/npanuhin/README.md

 <br>    [<img src="src/icons/repos/BIOCAD.svg" width="12">](https://github.com/npanuhin/BIOCAD)   [BIOCAD](https://github.com/npanuhin/BIOCAD) + [BIOCAD-BWA](https://github.com/npanuhin/BIOCAD-BWA) — High school graduation project

-> This is not a comprehensive listing of my projects — it showcases only the most notable ones.
+> This is not a comprehensive listing of my projects — it showcases only the most notable ones.<br>
 > I have numerous other repositories that serve different purposes, including data storage.
 While most of them are private, there are also several public ones which you can find [here](https://github.com/npanuhin?tab=repositories&sort=name)